Pōhutu Geyser erupting at Te Puia, Rotorua, surrounded by lush greenery.

 Guide explaining exhibits at Kiwi Education Centre, Te Puia, New Zealand.

-• Bring a pair of comfortable shoes, an umbrella, a water bottle, sunscreen, a hat, and your preferred mode of cashless payment for your visit.
+What to bring: Ensure you have comfortable shoes, an umbrella, a water bottle, sunscreen, and a hat.
+Additionally, carry your preferred mode of cashless payment for convenience during the visit.

 Accessibility

-• This experience is not suitable for guests with limited mobility or back/neck injuries.
+Please note that it may not be suitable for individuals with limited mobility or back/neck injuries.

 Traditional Māori carving at Te Puia, Rotorua, New Zealand, with sunlight streaming through.